soorajprakash/Custom_MetaSoundNodes_SRJ/docs/quick_reference.md

 - [ ] Add private variable for the input

 ### Verify namespaces
-Check that the namespace defined alongside the vertex names is used in the following locations:
+Check that the correct namespace (as defined alongside the vertex names) is used in the following locations:
 - [ ] DeclareVertexInterface
 - [ ] GetInputs
 - [ ] GetOutputs